RHIT-CSSE/csse220/Homework/DesignProblems/README.md

 3. A proposed defective Solution B that attempts to solve the problem
 4. Your solution to the problem - provide a design in UML and an explanation

+# Rubric

+### The breakdown of points is as follows:
+1. Solution A: correctly identifying the principles violated (10% of the total points)
+2. Solution A: correct explanation for why the design violated the previously stated principles (20% of the total points)
+3. Solution B: correctly identifying the principles violated (10% of the total points)
+4. Solution A: correct explanation for why the design violated the previously stated principles (20% of the total points)
+5. Your solution: A uml that presents a design that both fixes the issues in Solution A and Solution B and does not violate any of the other principles covered in class so far (40% of the total points)

 ### Proposed Defective Solutions:
 + When identifying the principles that a defective solution has violated, it is vital that you both LIST the principle that you believe to be